haveyoudebuggedit/go-custom-import-paths/README.md

 If yes, **follow these simple steps**:

-1. Use this template repository and create a repository in your own organization named `go.yourdomain.com`.
+1. [Use this template](https://github.com/haveyoudebuggedit/go-custom-import-paths/generate) and create a repository in your own organization **named `go.yourdomain.com`**.
 2. Customize the [packages.json](packages.json) file.
 Add the package name on the left and the GitHub repo URL on the right.
 3. Set up a DNS record: `go.yourdomain.com.
 IN CNAME yourgithuborg.github.io.`